 Swamy’s life motto is if you change the way you look at things, the things you look at change and from a young age, he’s put that into practice.

 From then on, he knew that creating businesses that helped people is what he wanted to do.
-Growing up in the Kerala region of India, he was fortunate to get a chance to study computer science in high school and he quickly realized that the freedom it gave him creatively, as well as the potential of computers and technology in all aspects of life, made it a perfect fit.
+Growing up in Kerala, India, he was fortunate to get a chance to study computer science in high school and he quickly realized that the freedom it gave him creatively, as well as the potential of computers and technology in all aspects of life, made it a perfect fit.

 He went on to study Computer Science and Engineering at a university in India and then taught for 2 years.
 He then became a software engineer but felt he wasn’t getting to affect people’s lives for the better.